 - Any loan amount will be considered.
 The loan officer will determine appropriate loan amounts based upon the need(s) of the applicant and the applicant’s ability to repay the obligation.

-- Oklahoma ABLE Tech, along with its partner, the Oklahoma Assistive Technology Foundation (OkAT), provides a low interest Direct Loan option.
-The Direct Loan allows individuals with disabilities to borrow money to purchase assistive technology and specialized devices that are $1,500 or less, at a 5% fixed interest rate with a $15 closing fee.
+- Oklahoma ABLE Tech, along with its partner, the Oklahoma Assistive Technology Foundation (OkAT), provides a low interest Direct Loan allows individuals with disabilities to borrow money to purchase assistive technology and specialized devices that are $10,000 or less, at a 5% fixed interest rate.
 The low monthly payment (usually for one year) allows a qualified borrower to pay off the loan, build their credit and own the assistive technology.

-- The financial loan terms for unsecured loans over $1,500, which could include items such as hearing aids, wheelchairs, adapted computers, hospital beds, lift equipment, etc.:
+- The financial loan terms for secured loans over $10,000, which could include items such as hearing aids, wheelchairs, adapted computers, hospital beds, lift equipment, etc are:

 - Fixed interest of 6%

-- Maximum term of the loan is three (3) year
+- Maximum loan term of three (3) years

-- The financial loan terms for secured loans over $1,500 for items such as modified vehicles, home modifications or guaranteed loans:
+- The financial loan terms for secured loans over $10,000 for items such as modified vehicles, home modifications or guaranteed loans are:

 - Fixed interest of 5%

-- Maximum term of the loan is five (5) year
+- Maximum loan term of five (5) years

 - Borrowed funds are paid directly to the vendor and each closed loan has a documentation fee.